Fading Coder

 The configuration for cpuserver is similar, just replace the IPoIB addresses.
 After configuration, the reference routing table looks like this:

-Now the IB NIC routing informmation has been separated in to two routing tables (ip route table) and bound through routing rules (ip rule).
+Now the IB NIC routing information has been separated into two routing tables (ip route table) and bound through routing rules (ip rule).

 Note that after IB NICs have their routing rules separated (especially after deleting global routes), when using rping and ping, you must explicitly specify the network interface to use (with the -I option):